 Developmental Disabilities (DD) provides a comprehensive array of services and supports to individuals with intellectual disabilities and their families in the state through contractual arrangements with community agencies, five regional community services offices, and three comprehensive support service teams that assist with behavioral, medical, psychiatric and dental services and supports.
 The DD Central Office Staff provides oversight and support in planning, service coordination, service delivery, fiscal operations, contracts, eligibility, monitoring/quality enhancement of services, and the monitoring and certification of all community agencies that provide services to individuals with intellectual disabilities.
-A DD Coordinating Subcommittee, comprised of consumers, families, service providers and other leaders in the field, assists the division in setting and prioritizing service goals based upon needs of individuals and budgetary considerations.
+A DD Coordinating Subcommittee, comprised of consumers, families, service providers, and other leaders in the field, assists the division in setting and prioritizing service goals based upon the needs of individuals and budgetary considerations.

-The Office of Administrative & Fiscal Operations is responsible for providing fiscal and technical assistance to the division in matters such as budgeting, revenue projections, contracts and purchasing.
-Because of the complex regulations and need for accountability, the assistance provided by AFO is invaluable to individuals, family members and the department.
+The Office of Administrative & Fiscal Operations is responsible for providing fiscal and technical assistance to the division in matters such as budgeting, revenue projections, contracts, and purchasing.
+Because of the complex regulations and need for accountability, the assistance provided by AFO is invaluable to individuals, family members, and the department.

-The Office of Psychological & Behavioral Services was established to provide education, training and professional support to community providers.
+The Office of Psychological & Behavioral Services was established to provide education, training, and professional support to community providers.
 Three regionally-based comprehensive support services teams provide medical and psychological care for individuals with special needs.
 PBS coordinates the implementation, training, and monitoring of behavioral and psychological services in the community agencies.

-The Office of Quality & Planning is responsible for ensuring that optimally safe, efficient and effective care is provided by community agencies.
+The Office of Quality & Planning is responsible for ensuring that optimally safe, efficient, and effective care is provided by community agencies.
 Certification teams require that program standards are maintained.
 Quality Enhancement specialists provide training and technical assistance to community provider organizations.

 The Office of Self-Advocacy Services is directed by a peer who is able to provide leadership and support in self-advocacy and self-determination initiatives statewide.
 The office also encourages individuals to participate in civic activities and become contributing citizens in their communities.